gareth618/abepy/README.md

 ## 🧪 Testing the heuristics

 You can easily find in code the parameters that can be adjusted (they are always default function arguments).
-Also, you can define your own heuristic in `heuristics.py` and add it to the `options` dictionary in `main.py`.
+Also, you can add your own heuristic by just defining it in `heuristics.py`.

 ```sh
 python main.py